vanzin/jEdit/README.SRC.txt

   If there isn't any, it builds it in front of execution.
   The debug listening for this JVM is enabled.

- - docs-html           generate HTML docs (needs xsltproc) builds the online help in HTML-format in the build-folder, configured in build.properties.
+ - docs-html           generate HTML docs builds the online help in HTML-format in the build-folder, configured in build.properties.

  - docs-javadoc        generate JavaDoc API docs builds the API documentation in the build-folder, configured in build.properties.

- - docs-pdf-USletter   generate PDF users-guide with US letter paper size (needs xsltproc and fop) builds the User's Guide in PDF-format with US letter page size in the build-folder, configured in build.properties.
+ - docs-pdf-USletter   generate PDF users-guide with US letter paper size builds the User's Guide in PDF-format with US letter page size in the build-folder, configured in build.properties.

- - docs-pdf-a4         generate PDF users-guide with A4 paper size (needs xsltproc and fop) builds the User's Guide in PDF-format with A4 page size in the build-folder, configured in build.properties.
+ - docs-pdf-a4         generate PDF users-guide with A4 paper size
+  builds the User's Guide in PDF-format with A4 page size in the build-folder, configured in build.properties.